fansforflorida/qmk_userspace/keyboards/keebio/nyquist/rev4/keymaps/fansforflorida/readme.md

 I use my left hand for modifiers, so I put those keys on the left half.

+The left Shift key is a [one shot key](https://docs.qmk.fm/one_shot_keys).
+For example, you can type a capital A character by first pressing and releasing Shift, and then pressing and releasing A.

 I normally use my right thumb for spacebar, so I made the left spacebar dual function using [Layer-Tap](https://docs.qmk.fm/feature_layers?id=switching-and-toggling-layers).
 Hold it to access layer 2, but tap it for space.
 This way, I can hold spacebar with my left thumb and use IJKL for arrows, H and N for PgUp and PgDn, and U and O for Home and End with my right hand.
 This puts the navigation keys right on the home row.

 I like that the FoldKB has Home, End, PgUp, and PgDn keys on the left half of the keyboard.
 This makes it easy to use my left hand to navigate a long document and leaves my right hand free to use the mouse.
 I added those keys on layer 2 on ESDF.
 This way, I can hold spacebar with my left thumb and use E and D to PgUp and PgDn in a document.

 Dedicated arrow keys are at the bottom right of the keyboard.
 Instead of the vim arrangement of left, down, up, right, I arranged my arrow keys like this: up, left, down, right.
 The left, down, and right arrow keys are in the same order as an inverted T arrow cluster; only up is in a different position.

+You can change any of the above using VIA, but there are a few features that I enabled in the firmware:

 ## Features

-### One Shot Keys

-The left Shift key is a [one shot key](https://docs.qmk.fm/one_shot_keys).
-For example, you can type a capital A character by first pressing and releasing Shift, and then pressing and releasing A.

-You can change any of the above using VIA, but there are a few features that I enabled in the firmware:
+### OS Detection

+During USB setup, the keyboard makes a best guess at the host OS based on OS specific behavior.
+If the OS is neither macOS nor iOS, the keyboard activates layer 1.

 ### Caps Word